citp/privacy-policy-historical/r/ro/rob/robotceleb.com.md

 Although we take appropriate measures to safeguard against unauthorized disclosures of information, we cannot assure you that personally identifiable information that we collect will never be disclosed in a manner that is inconsistent with this Privacy Notice.

-Certain C.S.
-Networks Inc. sites does not disclose personally identifiable information to companies whose practices are not covered by this privacy notice (e.g., other marketers, magazine publishers, retailers, participatory databases, and non-profit organizations) that want to market products or services to you.
+Certain DS Internet, LLC sites does not disclose personally identifiable information to companies whose practices are not covered by this privacy notice (e.g., other marketers, magazine publishers, retailers, participatory databases, and non-profit organizations) that want to market products or services to you.

-Finally, the C.S.
-Networks Inc. sites covered by this Privacy Policy will not use or transfer personally identifiable information provided to us in ways unrelated to the ones described above without also providing you with an opportunity to opt out of these unrelated uses.
+Finally, the DS Internet, LLC sites covered by this Privacy Policy will not use or transfer personally identifiable information provided to us in ways unrelated to the ones described above without also providing you with an opportunity to opt out of these unrelated uses.

 Collection of Information by Third-Party Sites and Sponsors

 Some of our sites contain links to other sites whose information practices may be different than ours.
 Visitors should consult the other sites’ privacy notices as we have no control over information that is submitted to, or collected by, these third parties.

-The C.S.
-Networks Inc. sites covered by this Privacy Notice sometimes may offer content that is sponsored by or cobranded with identified third parties.
+The DS Internet, LLC sites covered by this Privacy Notice sometimes may offer content that is sponsored by or cobranded with identified third parties.
 By virtue of these relationships, the third parties may obtain personally identifiable information that visitors voluntarily submit to participate in the site activity.
-C.S.
-Networks Inc. has no control over these third parties’ use of this information.
-The C.S.
-Networks Inc. site will notify you at the time of requesting personally identifiable information if these third parties will obtain such information.
+DS Internet, LLC has no control over these third parties’ use of this information.
+The DS Internet, LLC site will notify you at the time of requesting personally identifiable information if these third parties will obtain such information.

-Some of the C.S.
-Networks Inc. sites covered by this Privacy Notice may use a reputable third party to present or serve the advertisements that you may see at its Web pages.
+Some of the DS Internet, LLC sites covered by this Privacy Notice may use a reputable third party to present or serve the advertisements that you may see at its Web pages.
 Our privacy policy does not cover any use of information that a third-party ad server may have collected from you.

 Cookies